Black holes and causal nonlinear electrodynamics: Introduction

+We also prove a similar monotonicity property for the ratio $r_h(Q)/Q$ where $r_h$ is the event-horizon radius of an extreme black hole.
+However, this result relies on both weak-field causality {\sl and} strong-field causality.
+It implies that causal NLED interactions reduce (at fixed $Q$) the event-horizon area, and hence the entropy in the quantum theory.

-As observed above, the function ${\rm H}(r)$ can be found on a case-by-case basis, given any Hamiltonian function $H$ of a Lorentz invariant NLED theory, and a choice of the black-hole charges $(q_e,q_m)$.
-However, one can do better for self-dual theories because the restriction to static fields means that $H$ is a function of a single scalar variable $s$ (the free-field energy density), and $2s= Q^2/r^4$.
-In these cases the form of $H(s)$ as $s\to\infty$ directly determines the form of the function ${\rm H}(r)$ as $r\to0$.
-Moreover, causality conditions for self-dual NLED reduce to simple conditions on $H(s)$ \cite{Russo:2024ptw}.
-As expected, they imply \eqref{nurange-intro}, and this simple derivation of \eqref{nurange-intro} can also be applied to non-self-dual NLED if we restrict to purely electric black holes.
-This is because the restriction to a static electric field reduces the Hamiltonian function $H$ of any NLED to the one-variable function $H(s)$ of some self-dual NLED.
-The electric black holes are therefore the same as that of the self-dual NLED, as are their properties except that strong-field causality (and hence stability) is no longer guaranteed.
+For any NLED theory, and any spherically-symmetric solution of the Einstein-NLED equations, with charges $(q_e,q_m)$, the black-hole function ${\rm H}(r)$ can be found on a case-by-case basis if the explicit NLED Hamiltonian function $H$ is known.
+One can do better for self-dual theories because the spherical-symmetry restriction implies that $H$ is a function of a single duality-invariant scalar variable $s$ (the free-field energy density), and $2s= Q^2/r^4$.
+In these cases the form of $H(s)$ as $s\to\infty$ directly determines the form of the function ${\rm H}(r)$ as $r\to0$, which means that the power-index $\nu$ becomes a characteristic of the self-dual NLED theory; e.g. $\nu=\frac12$ for Born-Infeld.
+Moreover, causality conditions for self-dual NLED reduce to simple conditions on $H(s)$ \cite{Russo:2024ptw}, which lead directly to \eqref{nurange-intro}.

-A major aim of this paper is to explore the implications of causality on the global structure of spherically-symmetric and asymptotically-flat Einstein-NLED charged black-holes.
-One implication is that there cannot be more than two Killing horizons; this was established in \cite{Hale:2025ezt} under the assumption of finite electromagnetic energy but this assumption is not required.
-It should be noted that black-hole spacetimes with more than two Killing horizons are easily found if causality is not required \cite{Gao:2021kvr}.

-Whenever there are two Killing horizons they can be identified as the event horizon and an (interior) Cauchy horizon.
-In the special case that these two Killing horizons coincide there is only one (degenerate) horizon for an ``extremal'' black hole, and the mass-to-charge ratio takes its lowest value compatible with the existence of an event horizon.
-This lowest mass-to-charge ratio depends on the choice of NLED theory.
-We show that the nonlinearities of all causal NLED theories necessarily reduce this ratio.
-Thus the extremal RN black hole has greater mass, for fixed charge, than the extremal black-hole of any interacting causal NLED theory.
-This leads to the conclusion that NLED interactions reduce the entropy of an extremal black-hole, at fixed charge.